steveschulze/PTF/kde/README.md

 # Probability distribution functions

-We report the SEDs for redshifts, SN-host offsets (unit: kpc), observed $r'$ band magnitude, absolute $B$-band mag, galaxy mass, SFR, sSFR, age of the stellar population and the host attenuation.
+We report the SEDs for redshifts, SN-host offsets (unit: kpc), observed r' band magnitude, absolute B-band mag, galaxy mass, SFR, sSFR, age of the stellar population and the host attenuation.
 The file names have the following structure `kde_{SN_CLASS}_{PROPERTY}_v4.ascii`.

 | SN_CLASS          | Additional notes                                               |
 | ----------------- | ------------------------------------------------------------- |